TechBuzz1992/todoapp/README.md

 # ToDo App

-Django Project covering the bsic fucntionality as below:
+Django Project covering the basic functionality as below:
 1. Creating the todo task
 2. Listing all tasks
 3. Updating the tasks using there respective ids